happybits/testlandingpages/README.md

 ## 📝 How to Create a New Landing Page

-1. Copy `template/` folder to a new folder (e.g., `real-estate/`)
+1. Copy `template/` folder to a new folder: `./sync-template.sh [project-name]`
 2. Customize the content for your specific industry
 3. Deploy only that folder
 4. Keep `template/` updated with new features

 ## 🛡️ Security

-- Sensitive files (README, .git, etc.) stay in root
+- ✅ Sensitive files (README, .git, etc.) stay in root
+- ✅ Images folder is shared but not deployed with subfolders
-- Only landing page files are in subfolders
+- ✅ Only landing page files are in subfolders
-- Each subfolder can be deployed independently
+- ✅ Each subfolder can be deployed independently
+- ✅ Creative assets are protected from direct web access